tiarno/cackalacky2025/README.md

 - deploy:
   + pick some hardware to use (I used RTX 4090 for the talk).
   + pick a model (I used cognitivecomputations/dolphin-2.9-llama3-8b)
-  + pick a template (I used vllm-latest)
+  + pick a template (I used vllm-latest) I used these options:
-  + modify the template to use your model (it's in the template configuration --model parameter)
+    ``--host 0.0.0.0 --port 8000``
+    ``--model cognitivecomputations/dolphin-2.9-llama3-8b --dtype bfloat16``
+    `` --enforce-eager --gpu-memory-utilization 0.95``
+  + depending on what model you pick, you may need to add HF_TOKEN as a environment variable. it should contain your HUGGINGFACE api key, which you get when you sign up for it on huggingface.
   + start the pod
-- make sure you can connect the pod once it has started (from runpod) and copy that url to the instance.
+- make sure you can connect the pod once it has started (from runpod, "http connect") and copy that url to your chainlit code.
 - edit chainlit_runpod.py
-  + make sure the model variable has your model name exactly
+  + make sure the ``model`` variable has your model name exactly
-  + make sure the base_url has the url for your pod instance.
+  + make sure the ``base_url`` has the url for your pod instance.
 - run chainlit run chainlit_runpod.py